-The regional metro analysis concept has been expanded to include regional energy production economies with the establishment of the Texas Permian Basin Petroleum Index, the Texas PetroIndex, a statewide index-based analysis of the state’s energy production economy produced monthly for the Texas Alliance of Energy Producers, and the Oklahoma Energy Index produced monthly for the Oklahoma Independent Petroleum Association and the Oklahoma Energy Education Foundation.
-In addition, he also consults with both organizations on economic and analytical policy matters and conducts various industry-related economic impact studies in Texas and Oklahoma.
+The regional metro analysis concept has been expanded to include regional energy production economies with the establishment of the Texas Permian Basin Petroleum Index, the Texas PetroIndex, a statewide index-based analysis of the state’s energy production economy produced monthly for the Texas Alliance of Energy Producers.
+In addition, he also consults on economic and analytical policy matters and conducts various industry-related economic impact studies in Texas.

 Ingham is member of the US Association for Energy Economics (USAEE), and holds his affiliation with the Houston chapter of that organization.
 He also serves on the natural gas supply and demand panel for the Independent Petroleum Association of American (IPAA), and is a frequent commentator in various local and statewide media outlets with regard to oil & gas prices and markets.

-Mr. Ingham resides in Amarillo with his wife, Elizabeth, and two daughters – Allison, 16, and Gracie, 6.
+Mr. Ingham resides in Amarillo with his wife, Elizabeth, and two daughters – Allison and Gracie.